| AS QUICK AS CAN BE based on

 "Why am I being put through this?
 Can someone please answer me?
 Where is that official woman anyway?
 Where are official women when needed?"

-Lee was bivouacked in the deceased's room with Alicia Russell, the Princess, and MS Bailey who slept in the armchair nearest the dresser, head down and eyes closed.
+Lee was bivouacked in the deceased's room with Alicia Russell, the Princess, and Bailey who was sleeping in the armchair nearest the dresser, his head down and eyes closed.
 The air had cleared; the hvac was fine if a little noisy.

 "Now, this is the background, Alicia," Lee said, waking Bailey.
-"You and Ms Youngblood have made your final exits; Ms Dailey, Mr Brown and Mr Gray are on the stage.
+"You and Ms. Youngblood have made your final exits; Ms. Knight, Mr. Brown and Mr. Gray are on the stage.
 The Princess is just outside the passageway entrance.
 The dressers and crew are watching from the side.
-Ms Youngblood has locked her door.
+Ms. Youngblood has locked her door.
 There she sits, in a stupor from a combination of drugs and, of course, the autopsy may show she died before the gas could kill her, but indulge me.
 There she sits with the gas heat turned on, the thermostat at 70.
 She had applied her makeup earlier and on the gas tap, there is a thick layer of face powder.
 Now watch."

 Lee gently rapped the wall.